 Come and present your ideas about how these limited funds can be used to serve the residents of New Bedford over the next year.
-We will discuss these three entitlement programs and provide a forum for citizens to discuss the housing and community development needs of low and moderate income people.
+We will discuss these three entitlement programs and provide an opportunity for you to discuss the housing and community development needs of low and moderate income people.